KyriakosTop/bert-distilbert-compression/README.md

 | 8-bit     | 92.00%   | 94.04        | 1081.88          | 12.00       | 20.96      |
 | 4-bit     | 92.00%   | 20.75        | 1195.88          | 6.00        | 0.51       |

-✅ All variants maintain accuracy.
-✅ 4-bit offers best memory efficiency.
+✅ All variants maintain accuracy; 4-bit provides the best memory efficiency on BERT.
-⚠️ 8-bit slower due to fused kernel overhead.

 ---